Are you looking for the best things to do in Oranjestad for your upcoming Aruba trip? I have uncovered my top picks below! Keep reading…

 2. Snorkel and Relax on Deck on an Afternoon Sailing Excursion

-Over a duration of three hours, you can sail on the Caribbean waters with a luxurious 70-foot catamaran before snorkeling at the famous Antilla shipwreck.
+For three hours, you can sail on the Caribbean waters with a luxurious 70-foot catamaran before snorkeling at the famous Antilla shipwreck.

-Enjoy complimentary snacks and drinks from the open bar while enjoying views of the turquoise sea from the sundeck or from the shade of the cabin.
+Enjoy complimentary snacks and drinks from the open bar while enjoying views of the turquoise sea from the sundeck or the shade of the cabin.

 Talk to the friendly crew and captain while watching the coastline recede as you head towards the location of the shipwreck of SS Antilla, a German freighter from WWII.